Skip to content

 Statistical significance is enforced through a Nadeau-Bengio corrected t-test (Nadeau & Bengio, 2003), which corrects the variance underestimation that arises when training folds (or sliding windows) share data.
 The null hypothesis is that mean FVA is zero or worse.
 A model whose corrected p-value does not clear the threshold does not ship.

 The statistical gate is necessary but not sufficient.
 A model can be statistically valid and economically worthless.
-We define edge as the per-prediction expected log-return net of the realized cost of acting; the spread sets the floor of that cost, while slippage, partial fills, and fees raise it further.
+We define edge as the per-prediction expected log-return net of the cost of acting; the spread sets the floor of that cost, while slippage, partial fills, path selection, and fees raise it further.
 A model whose expected edge is not positive cannot generate returns even when its directional predictions are correct.

 If the gate fails, the model does not ship.
 The candidate goes back for iteration.